Protect Your Data in the Elastic Stack

 New A detailed look at how X-Pack security features can accelerate your path to GDPR compliance.
 Read More

 If You Like It, You Should Put a Password on It

 It's the first step toward protecting data flowing through Elasticsearch, Kibana, Beats, and Logstash from unauthorized users and unintentional modification.

-Integrate with authentication systems like Active Directory and LDAP, create a custom realm that supports your home-grown identity management system, or use our built-in native authentication.
+Integrate with authentication systems like Active Directory, LDAP, and SAML, create a custom realm that supports your home-grown identity management system, or use our built-in native authentication.

 Manage Users and Roles